-Each Alpha has the opportunity to channel their motivation and frustration into something positive — community outreach.
-You can make a difference in your own special way and contribute to the betterment of the Alpha-1 community.
+Every Alpha, being a friendly term referring to somebody who's known to have Alpha-1 Antitrypsin Deficiency (AATD), has the opportunity to channel their motivation and frustration into something positive — community outreach.
+You can make a difference in your own special way and contribute to the betterment of the AATD community.

 Community outreach can occur in many different ways: